Sidpatchy/RomeBot/README.md

 # RomeBot by Sidpatchy
-> Why does this branch exist?
+> Why switch to java?

 Discord.py is no longer being developed, as a result, RomeBot will no longer be developed using Discord.py.